juliennebay/studentsList/README.md

 # Students list
-This app fetches API containing information about different students.
-With this, a list of students is created.
+This app fetches API containing information about different students, and creates a list.

 Users can expand each student's info for more detail, and add tags under each student if needed.